-- 2. Subject to paragraph (3), entries and changes concerning granted rights, made in the Registers, shall likewise be communicated in "Wiadomosci Urzedu Patentowego". - 3.
-Lapse of a patent, of a supplementary protection right 34, of a right of protection or of a right in registration on expiry of a period for which it was granted, shall not be communicated.
+3. Lapse of a patent, of a supplementary protection right, of a right of protection or of a right in registration on expiry of a period for which it was granted, shall not be communicated.

-The following shall also be communicated in "Wiadomosci Urzedu_Patentowego": decisions on refusal to grant a patent, or a supplementary protection right 35, or a right of protection for a utility model or for a trademark; on discontinuance of proceedings or on the lapse of decisions on the grant of a patent, or a supplementary protection right 36, or a right of protection; requests for utility model protection (Article 38); decisions taken in respect of inventions, utility models and trademarks, the applications of which were published by the Patent Office in accordance with this Law.
+The following shall also be communicated in "Wiadomości Urzędu Patentowego": decisions on refusal to grant a patent, or a supplementary protection right, or a right of protection for a utility model or for a trademark; on discontinuance of proceedings or on the lapse of decisions on the grant of a patent, or a supplementary protection right, or a right of protection; requests for utility model protection (Article 38); decisions taken in respect of inventions, utility models and trademarks, the applications of which were published by the Patent Office in accordance with this Law.